VictoriaMetrics/VictoriaMetrics/README.md

      Trim timestamps for OpenTSDB HTTP data to this duration.
 Minimum practical duration is 1ms.
 Higher duration (i.e. 1s) may be used for reducing disk space usage for timestamp data (default 1ms)
   -pprofAuthKey string
      Auth key for /debug/pprof/* endpoints.
 It must be passed via authKey query arg.
-It overrides httpAuth.* settings -pushmetrics.extraLabels array
+It overrides httpAuth.* settings -pushmetrics.extraLabel array
      Optional labels to add to metrics pushed to -pushmetrics.url .
-For example, -pushmetrics.extraLabels='instance="foo"' adds instance="foo" label to all the metrics pushed to -pushmetrics.url
+For example, -pushmetrics.extraLabel='instance="foo"' adds instance="foo" label to all the metrics pushed to -pushmetrics.url
      Supports an array of values separated by comma or specified via multiple flags.
   -pushmetrics.interval duration
      Interval for pushing metrics to -pushmetrics.url (default 10s)